How Retirement Lab Compares to Other Retirement Calculators

 Can I import data from another tool?

 None of these calculators offer one-click portability between each other today.
 Account balances, scenario inputs, and assumption settings need to be re-entered when switching.
 If you are evaluating Retirement Lab against a tool you already use, the practical workflow is to copy the same balances, ages, and country into a new scenario manually.
-For comparing simulated paths side by side, the FIRE calculator overview and methodology page document Retirement Lab’s underlying assumptions.
+For comparing simulated paths side by side, the FIRE calculator on the home page and methodology page document Retirement Lab’s underlying assumptions.